 Are R&D Tax Credits Available in California?

 Yes.
 The state of California provides the Research and Development (R&D) Tax Credit very similar to the federal version including the definition of qualifying research.
 Below are some of the differences between the federal and California R&D Tax Credits.
+Only qualified research expenses (QREs) incurred in California are eligible for the California research credit.

 - 24% of basic research payments

-- Unused California research credits must be applied to the earliest tax year possible and then may be carried forward indefinitely, as opposed to federal credits which must be carried back one year and carried forward twenty
+Unused California research credits must be applied to the earliest tax year possible and then may be carried forward indefinitely, as opposed to federal credits which must be carried back one year and carried forward twenty.

 California R&D Tax Credit Case Study